-- IaaS provides resources based on the current needs. - IT users can scale up or scale down the resources whenever they want. - This dynamic scaling is done automatically using some load balancers. - This load balancer transfers the additional resource request to
+- laaS provides resources based on the current needs. - IT users can scale up or scale down the resources whenever they want. - This dynamic scaling is done automatically using some load balancers. - This load balancer transfers the additional resource request to the new server and improves application efficiency.